Lockheed Martin eyes UK submarine hunter competition

-LONDON (Reuters) - U.S. defense company Lockheed Martin Corp could offer Britain a cheap option for patrol aircraft, its business development manager told Reuters, as competition heats up ahead of an expected announcement later this year.
+LONDON, Sept 15 (Reuters) - U.S. defence company Lockheed Martin Corp could offer Britain a cheap option for patrol aircraft, its business development manager told Reuters, as competition heats up ahead of an expected announcement later this year.

-A UK government defense and security review due to conclude later this year could state the need for a new maritime patrol force, putting a multi-billion dollar contract up for grabs.
+A UK government defence and security review due to conclude later this year could state the need for a new maritime patrol force, putting a multi-billion dollar contract up for grabs.

 While Britain has not formally decided to buy the new patrol planes, it is under pressure to do so to ensure it can carry out aerial hunts for submarines, replacing the retired Nimrod fleet, which tracked Soviet undersea activity during the Cold War.